 Feedback from Members Meeting

-The ninth members’ meeting was held at the Tallington Lakes Bar, Tallington, on 31st March 2009.
-This had a fantastic good turn out with about 75 members which was excellent and up on the 60 attendees for 2008.
-The theme to many of the issues raised was around considerate behaviour to other anglers and the New Pit again.
+The tenth members’ meeting was held at the Tallington Lakes Bar, Tallington, on 23rd March 2010.
+This had a fantastic good turn out with about 70 members which was excellent.

 A Note from the Bird Ringer!!